heptarch/heptarch.github.io/drafts/demon.md

 various "Ha!"s.
 Find him trying on legal wigs. <br>

 <i>Apr.
 15.</i> Back in bedroom with particuarly outrageous
-peruke and lectures—in archaic legal terms—on extradimensional scattering and "tunnelling" with light. <br>
+peruke and expounds—in archaic legal terms—on extradimensional scattering and "tunnelling" with light. <br>

 <i>Apr.
 17.</i> Shares a method to remember the future, but